CS-433/ml-project-2-ale/README.md

-model_selection.py              |File containing the resulting MSE computed by different hyperparameters. plots.py                        |Functions used to plot some of our results run.py                          |File that runs a our best model and creates the submission file for AICrowd project_1.ipynb	                |Initial data visualisation, tuning of hyper-parameters and model comparison to find the best prediction model
+model_selection.py              |File containing the resulting MSE computed by different hyperparameters. plots.py                        |Functions used to plot some of our results run.py                          |File that runs a our best model and creates the submission file for AICrowd

 Authors
 =======